tcltk/tcllib/embedded/md/tcllib/files/devdoc/tcllib_devguide.md

     graph\.

-    This often gives rise to code in the implementation which explicitly checks the assumption and throws an understandable error\.
-Instead of letting the algorithm fail later in some weird non\-deterministic way\.
+    This often gives rise to code in the implementation which explicitly checks the assumption and throws an understandable error, instead of letting the algorithm fail later in some weird non\-deterministic way\.

     It is not always possible to do such checks\.
 The graph argument for example